 Visuals make everything better.
 We think that Creately has already established this by now.
-The question is how you incorporate visual collaboration to improve what you do.
+The question is how you incorporate visual collaboration tools to improve what you do.

 Try and incorporate Creately in your daily tasks and see how it can help you improve your workflow.
 Let us know your experience in the comments section below.